Faadal/deep-learning-indaba.github.io/aws-setup.md

   <img src='/assets/aws-ami.png'>
 </div>

-Click on the "Community AMIs" link in the left menu and then type "deep-learning-indaba-test-vm" in the search box.
+Click on the "Community AMIs" link in the left menu and then type "deep-learning-indaba-vm" in the search box.
 The AMI should come up in the box.
 Click on the blue "Select" button.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/aws-community.png'>